CortexIntelligentAutomation/docs/content/en/docs/2023.9/Reference/Blocks/data-storage/wait-for-key-in-collection/wait-for-key-in-collection-to-exist-block.md

 Waiting for `"user3"` to exist in the [Data Storage Collection][] results in the execution waiting as `"user3"` is not contained within the [Data Storage Collection][]; see [Write Data With Key][Write Data With Key].

-### Wait For A Key To Exist in a Data Storage Collection With a Key That Already Exists
+### Wait for a Key to exist in a Data Storage Collection with a Key that already exists

 This example will wait for a [Key][Key Property] `"user2"` to exist in a [Data Storage Collection][] named `"users"` that is only accessible by flows that are coped to the same [Tenant] and [System] specified by the [Collection Scope][Collection Scope Property].
 In this example `"users"` already exists and contains the following keys and data: